snyff/ants/README.md

-ants
+Ants
 ====

-Do you want ants?
+Do you want Ants?

 ![alt tag](http://31.media.tumblr.com/tumblr_mdlc4pveDz1rikt3no1_400.jpg)

+Ants is kind of a lame version of Capistrano for HTTP.

 # Dependencies

 * em-http-request

 # Usage